 - 93. Accountability for abuse in care has been the exception rather than the norm.
 There was a lack of clear and accessible complaints processes in many settings, and little accountability where standards of care were breached, as acknowledged by Oranga Tamariki Chief Executive Chappie Te Kani at the Inquiry's State Institutional Response Hearing in relation to the care and protection system.
-Many survivors have not received fair compensation, rehabilitation and redress. - 94.
-In its interim report, He Purapura Ora, he Māra Tipu: From redress to Puretumu Torowhānui, the Inquiry found that many obstacles in the legal system exist for survivors seeking redress, and the Inquiry made recommendations to address these.
-Survivors are still waiting to see whether the State will accept those recommendations. - 95.
-When this Inquiry began, survivors generally did not have good options for seeking redress.
-There was infrequent criminal prosecution of perpetrators.
-Survivors were largely prevented from accessing the courts.
-The Accident Compensation Corporation did little for most of them.
-The State and some faith-based institutions provided a range of largely informal out-of-court processes.
-However, as the Inquiry found in its interim report, He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui, these were generally inconsistent, inadequate, inaccessible for many people, and otherwise unsatisfactory. - 96.
-For example, a person who had been raped when they were in care as a child now seeking redress would face many significant obstacles.
-The only real option would be a low-level, out-of-court settlement, and the terms would be substantially controlled by the institution where the abuse occurred.
+50 Many survivors have not received fair compensation, rehabilitation and redress. - 94.
+In He Purapura Ora, he Māra Tipu the Inquiry found that many obstacles in the legal system exist for survivors seeking redress, and the Inquiry made recommendations to address these.
+Survivors are still waiting to see whether the State will accept those recommendations.

+45 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From redress to Puretumu Torowhānui, Volume 1 (2021, page 331).